dymmond/edgy/docs/fields.md

 - `auto_now` or `auto_now_add` -  Only for DateTimeField and DateField

+!!!
+Tip
+    Despite not always advertised you can pass valid keyword arguments for pydantic FieldInfo (they are in most cases just passed through).

 ## Available fields

 All the values you can pass in any Pydantic [Field](https://docs.pydantic.dev/latest/concepts/fields/)